So what is the difference between the epoxy and the resin, or are they the same?

 Using high-quality clear casting resin and proper mixing ratios gives you better results for your project.
 Not knowing whether to use casting resin or epoxy coating resin can be problematic for your project.
 Reach out to our customer service for specific help or start researching our epoxy resin comparison chart by following this link here.

+The Epoxy Resin Store is an expert manufacturer of various epoxy resins for both craft projects and industrial applications.
 We also offer colors, pigments, glitter, and other additives for various epoxy resin projects.
+Explore our all-in-one store at The Epoxy Resin Store.

 - All in one store - The Epoxy Resin Store